AndrewVos/andrewvos.com/content/recipes/sous-vide-yoghurt.md

 {{% recipes/number 5 "Cook" %}}

-Close the jar up, and set your machine to 86 °F / 30 °C. Set a timer for 18 hours, and go live your life.
+Close the jar up, and set your machine to {{% recipes/temperature 30 %}}.
+Set a timer for 18 hours, and go live your life.
 ___

 {{% recipes/number 6 "Set" %}}